SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 ## LaTeX-AMC-PhD-Thesis-Template

-LaTeX thesis template for University of Tasmania (UTas) Master or PhD theses.
+LaTeX thesis template for University of Tasmania (UTas) Master or PhD thesis.
 The thesis template is based on the [University of Tasmania Mathematics Style File and Thesis Template for LaTeX](http://staff.acecrc.org.au/~mdsumner/TCallaghan/) by Tim Callaghan.

-Template has been updated to adhere to the present University of Tasmania (UTas) thesis guidelines.
+The original University of Tasmania Mathematics LaTeX template has been updated to adhere to the 2015 University of Tasmania (UTas) thesis guidelines.

 ### Required packages